 I regret with all my heart that, shortly after Season 7 began, I was unable to find the time to keep this updated as I'd intended.
-However, I am BACK for Season 8!
-I'm afraid I'll be irregular, but I'm here!
+However, I was irregular in Season 8, but I'm onboard for Season 9!

 I don’t write nearly as many stories as other fanfic authors, but I have enough that I thought putting up a master post to provide easy access might help people find them, both the old and the new.
 So, in mostly reverse chronological order as written, here’s a master list of links to all my Supernatural fanfiction.
 I've begun to record my stories into MP3 podfic format; as I complete recordings, I'll be adding the podfic links here, under the description of each story.

 Just so you know, I am strictly a canon writer (except for the stories set in the past on which I’ve been Kripke’d).
 There is no slash here.
 There are relationships that may include non-explicit sex, but all of them were established in show canon.
 Only one of them went farther in my story than in the show itself; pardon me for giving Bobby and Jody the chance to consummate a relationship before Bobby died. :)